jjjojoj/pixelated_imgs/README.md

          offset = 4

-## It provides the following functionalities:
+## It provides the following styles:

 1. **Pixelated Image with Black
 Background (c_b_b):**